manusajith/caching_demo_app/README.md

 end
 ```

+The index action also uses the  SQL caching mechanism in rails.
+The `Article.all` will run an Active Record query to fetch all the articles from the database and will create a cache for this query.
+If the same query is repeated the cached result will be used instead of querying the database again.

+#What happens when inappropriate caching is used ?#

+Consider the case, when page caching was used for the index action instead of action caching in the articles_controller.rb.
+Whenever a user clicks on the index link, a cached copy if the index page would be rendered to him, even if he is not signed in.
+Thus the purpose of authentication will be lost if inappropriate caching methods are used for your actions.

 You can find the whole app at [github](https://github.com/manusajith/caching_demo_app/ "Demo App").

 PS: The Demo App was created using scaffolded code and is just meant for demonstrating the caching mechanism in rails.
-User authentication and UI wasnt give much importance.
-If someone has spare time and is willing to contribute the pullrequests are always welcome :)
+User authentication and UI wasn't give much importance.
+If someone has spare time and is willing to contribute the pull-requests are always welcome :)

 --
 <br>